 How Do Restrictions on High-Skilled Immigration Affect Offshoring?
 Evidence from the H-1B Program (Job Market Paper)

 The decision to encourage or restrict high-skilled immigration has long been controversial.
 Advocates argue that high-skilled immigration is critical for firm competitiveness and innovation; critics argue that skilled immigrants displace native workers and drive down wages.
 The debate, however, has largely overlooked the secondary consequences of restrictions on high-skilled hiring of immigrants: multinational firms faced with decreased access to visas for skilled workers have an offshoring option, namely, hiring the foreign labor they need at their foreign affiliates.
 This paper documents the impact of restrictive high-skilled immigration policies on the globalization of high-skilled activity by US MNCs.
 I use a unique matched firm-level dataset of H-1B visas and multinational firm activity and two different identification strategies to examine three key questions about that impact.
 First, do restrictions on H-1B visas result in increased foreign affiliate activity?
-Second, how does any impact differ across firms, industries, and countries?
+Second, how does any impact differ across firms and countries?
 Finally, do these restrictions also affect the location of innovative activity?
-Both strategies yield the same result: that restrictions on H-1B immigration caused increases in foreign affiliate activity at both the intensive (US multinationals employed more people at their foreign affiliates) and the extensive (US multinationals opened more foreign affiliates conducting R&D) margins.
-The effects are concentrated among highly H-1B-dependent firms and R&D-intensive firms operating in offshorable services sectors.
-Restrictions also caused increases in foreign R&D and foreign patenting, suggesting that there was also a change in the location of innovative activity.
+Both strategies yield the same result: that restrictions on H-1B immigration caused increases in foreign affiliate employment at both the intensive (US multinationals employed more people at their foreign affiliates) and the extensive (US multinationals opened more foreign affiliate) margins.
+The effects are concentrated among highly H-1B-dependent firms and R&D-intensive firms operating in offshorable services sectors and the expansion of activity was concentrated in Canada, India, and China.
+Restrictions also caused increases in foreign patenting, suggesting that there was also a change in the location of innovative activity.

 Download the most recent version here